loloof64/KnightJumpGameIonic/README.md

 ## Credits

+### Application icon

 Application icon has been downloaded from Flaticons website : designed by Freepik and downloaded at https://www.flaticon.com/free-icon/jumping-horse-with-jockey_32979.

+#### Chess vectors

+Chess vectors have been designed by CBurnett and downloaded from https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces.

 ## Developers